jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-To explore if we have a structure in our data that can describe differences between each group we want to explore, we can perform a Principal Coordinate Analysis to reduce the variation between the samples to human-readable dimensions.
+To explore if we have a structure in our data that can describe differences between each group we want to explore, we can perform a Principal Coordinate Analysis to reduce the variation between the samples to human-readable dimensions, using Compositional Data (CoDA) principles - here implemented with PhILR.

-We perform a Phylogenetic Isometric-Log-Ratio transform (Silverman et al. 2017 _eLife_), for 'proper' CoDa ordination as described in the notebook `22-PhILR_PC0A.Rmd`.

 Due to the notebook ending up having lots of options, I also used `knitr::purl()` to create a Script version of the R notebook that accepts arguments.